 Whether you opt for these Merry Christmas banners, some other model, or customize your own at a print shop, these welcoming Christmas messages can liven up the porch, especially when they’re made in vivid colors like red.

 The idea is to make the porch as welcoming as possible, showing visitors and those just passing by that your house is filled with love and kindness.
 Shatterproof ornaments piled in planters with evergreen branches make a nice addition to the festive atmosphere and flocked spruce garland strung with lights and ornaments.

 Banners are a quick craft you can make yourself in an hour or two, and let the kids help for an afternoon of fun crafting time ahead of the holidays.
 Feel free to experiment and use different materials, depending on what you already have at hand.
 It will boost your creativity as well as allow you to save some money for Xmas presents!

 Handmade Christmas Sign Decorations

 Spruce up your front door space with a handmade sign.
 There are so many ways to make your own, but the basics involve little more than choosing a sentiment or phrase you like, painting it on a piece of wood or another surface, and hanging or leaning it near your front door.
 Use your imagination, make something unique, and light up a little every time you step outside.

 Farmhouse Christmas Porch Ideas

 Farmhouse style is all the rage.
-You know the look: buffalo plaid, stag head silhouettes, birch bark and red berries, woodland chreatures, handpainted and weathered wooden signs and plaques.
-Bring a bit of the cabin life into your Christmas season with these great Farmhouse Christmas decorating ideas for your front porch.
+You know the look: buffalo plaid, stag head silhouettes, birch bark, red berries, woodland creatures, handpainted and weathered wooden signs and plaques.
+Bring a bit of cabin life into your Christmas season with these great Farmhouse Christmas decorating ideas for your front porch.

 A Wagonful of Cheer